Elliriskala/node-ci/README.md

 - Access the server via SSH (PuTTY used for this)

-- Always start by updating the system
+- Remember to always start by updating the system

 ```bash
   sudo apt update